 Split the Difference

-The second way to approach Daylight Savings Time is to split the difference.
-You can begin this approach on Sunday, November 6th.
+The second way to approach Daylight Savings is to “split the difference.”
+You can begin this approach on Sunday, November 5th.
 Splitting the difference can help children adjust to the time change if they are more sensitive to changes in their routine and sleep schedule.

-⠀An example of a child who takes one nap at 12:30 pm and goes to bed at 7 pm.
-For the first 3 days, put him down at 12 pm (which will feel like 1 pm to him).
-Days 4+, you will then adjust the nap to the desired time of 12:30 pm.
-This will give his body time to adjust, and the change won’t feel like such a shock to his system. ⠀
+An example is a child who takes one nap at 12:30 pm and goes to bed at 7 pm.
+For the first three days, put him down at noon (which will feel like 1 pm to him).
+On days 4+, you will then adjust the nap to the desired time of 12:30 pm.
+The benefit of using this approach is that your child’s body will adapt, and the change won’t shock their system.

 For bedtime, you will split the difference as well.
-The first 3 nights put your child to bed at 6:30 pm (which will feel like 7:30 pm).
-Days 4+ you will adjust bedtime to the desired time of 7 pm.
+The first three nights, put your child to bed at 6:30 pm (which will feel like 7:30 pm).
+On days 4+, you will adjust bedtime to the desired time of 7 pm.

-Keep in mind if your child is normally awake at 7 am, their body will be awake at 6 am for the first while.
-If you are using a toddler clock (I.e The Hatch or Grow Clock), set the wake-up time 10-15 minutes later each day or two, in order to push out their wake until you reach the desired wake up time.
+Remember that if your child is normally awake at 7 am, their body will be awake at 6 am for the first while.
+If you use a toddler clock (i.e. The Hatch or Grow Clock), set the wake-up time 10-15 minutes later each day or two to push out their wake until you reach the desired wake-up time.

 Gradual Shift- 10 Minute Shift

-Starting on October 31st you will begin to shift your child’s bedtime 10 minutes later.
-As you move through the week you will continue to shift bedtime later 10 minutes each day.
-Don’t forget to push out morning wake time as well by 10 minutes daily.
-As you approach November 6th, your child will be going to bed significantly later than their usual bedtime.
-This will work in your favour as once you reach November 6th when we “fall back” one hour, your child’s body will be already adjusted, and you can settle in nicely at bedtime.
+Starting October 30th, you will shift your child’s bedtime to 10 minutes later.
+As you move through the week, you continue to adjust bedtime to 10 minutes later each day.
+Remember to push out the morning wake-up time by 10 minutes.
+As you approach Sunday, November 5th, your child will be in bed significantly later than usual.
+Pushing bedtime later each day will work in your favour as once you reach November 5th, when we “fall back” one hour, your child’s body will be already adjusted!